Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

-The boundary condition on~$\partial S_K$ is `completed' by a condition at the vertices of~$K$.
-Except when~$A^\varepsilon$ is constant (and, consequently, $\phiEps{i}$ is affine on~$S_K$), it is not evident whether a solution to this problem exists. \end{example}
+The boundary condition on~$\partial S_K$ is complemented by a condition at the vertices of~$K$.
+Except when~$A^\varepsilon$ is constant (and a solution is~$\VKOS{\alpha}{2}=0$), it is not evident whether a solution to this problem exists.
+For $\alpha=0$, the numerical corrector~$\VKOS{0}{2}$ vanishes, as in the \DOF-extended case. \end{example}